syscoin/sysethereum-contracts/README.md

   * Keeps a copy of the Syscoin Superblockchain
   * Informs [SyscoinERC20Manager contract](contracts/token/SyscoinERC20Manager.sol) when a Syscoin transaction locked or unlocked funds.
   * It's kind of a Syscoin version of [BtcRelay](https://github.com/ethereum/btcrelay) but using Superblocks instead of blocks.
+  * Parsing/working with Syscoin blocks, txs and merkle trees
 * [SyscoinERC20Manager contract](contracts/token/SyscoinERC20Manager.sol)
   * An ERC20 manager contract to hold deposits or and transfer funds on unlock
   * Tokens are minted or transferred (for existing ERC20) when coins are locked on the Syscoin blockchain.